A whole new career change for Lisa

 ‘When I got started on my university course, I could tell instantly that the Access to HE course had helped prepare me so much.
 Compared to those that had studied A-Levels, the access course had very course-specific modules.
 The majority of the subjects that I had studied within my access course, were also part of my degree course, which gave me an advantage.’

 The access course helped Lisa through her degree much quicker than normal.
 Having already experienced the jump from A-Levels to university when she was much younger, she felt the Access to HE course had prepared her for university much more this time around.

 ‘I felt the jump from my access course to my degree far less.
 The Access to HE course had already taught me about the boundaries of academic writing.
 Learning to use Harvard referencing and how to complete literature searches were skills that, due to my access course, I already felt comfortable with and as such, I was able to spend my time completing assignments and not spending my time learning these new skills.
 Word counts and deadlines were also important throughout my access course, yet they were not such a big thing during my time studying A Levels.’

-Lisa, like many of us, was originally sceptical about getting back into education after being in a full-time job and career for many years.
+Lisa, like many of us, was originally skeptical about getting back into education after being in a full-time job and career for many years.

 ‘Starting my access course was one of the most nerve-wracking times of my life.
 However, my tutors were really good and guided me through both the course and the UCAS process.
 They were really focussed on helping me achieve what I needed to get into my chosen university.
 They were supportive both pastorally and academically which really helped ease me back into studying.’